American Silversmiths

 Engraved on rim: The Gift of the Honble THOMAS HANCOCK ESQR / arms / to the CHURCH in Brattle Street Boston 1764.
 Hancock originally left a £100 bequest for the purchase of two flagons, but the church, having four flagons already, used the funds to purchase six dishes -- three by Minott and three by John Coburn.

-• He was a partner in 1765-1769 with Josiah Austin in Charlestown MA as MINOTT & AUSTIN 4
+• Partnership: Josiah Austin, in 1765-1769, in Charlestown MA.
+As MINOTT & AUSTIN 4

 picture